 All of this information appears on your credit report.
 This information is run through a calculation to give you a number, which is your credit score.

-The credit score you have determines the rates and terms of loans you’re offered by lenders.
+The credit score you have determines the fixed and variable rates you’re offered by private lenders.
 The better your score, the easier it can be to get a student loan.